sandervenema/rabocsv2qif/README.md

     $ rabocsv2qif <input file here>

-where the input file is a Rabobank CSV file.
+The input file is a Rabobank CSV file.
 It outputs a timestamped file in the current working directory with the transactions in QIF format.

 ## License